 5. Another way to check for low quality backlinks is to verify if the domain is indexed in Google or not.
 Websites not indexed in Google are either new and haven’t been crawled yet, or have been penalized and de-indexed.

-To view all your backlinks coming from domains that are not indexed in Google, click on “Index” and select “D+P”.
+To view all your backlinks coming from domains that are not indexed in Google, click on Filters < Google Index and select “Page Not Indexed” and “Domain Not Indexed”.

-6. Next, you’ll have to check the backlinks that have a 404 or 410 status.
+6. Next, you’ll have to check the backlinks that have a 404 status.
 These pages have been removed, and you can let Google know, by using the outdated content removal tool.

 You can check all the backlinks coming from foreign domains, by filtering your list.
 From the top menu, click on ccTLD and select the domain extensions you want to view.